QuentinRa/blog.quentinra.dev/proj/agile-scrum/index.md

 Check the **progress**.
 What each one did **yesterday**, what are they planning to do **today**.
 Identify **blockers** and **challenges**.
 The purpose is **informative**, a sort of coffee break 🍵 (`pause café`).
 If you don't drink coffee, maybe chatting while playing a game might be a new way of approaching this (ball ⚾, cards 🃏, etc.).
 Everyone is supposed to standup (`rester debout`) 👍.

+* You can use **Round Robin**: everyone is answering three questions (yesterday? today? blockers?)
+* You can use the **Board-based** method (**walking the board**): simply ask easy one about their task, starting from the **right** to the left
+* Some are using a token to the one talking (ex: ball ⚾), the person talking will throw the ball to the next person (not a neighbor)

 > **As a Scrum master**: Try to relay as much as possible information in your group.
-It may be a good idea to have one-to-one talk with everyone, once a day.
+It may be a good idea to have **one-to-one talk** with each member, once a day.
 This may help them think of new way of doing something, help them writing documentation/thinking a new tests, and broaden their horizons (and yours too).

 <hr class="sr">